Is Corian Backsplash Right For Your Kitchen? Ideas & Options

 Recommended:

-Water-resistant gypsum board
+โข Water-resistant gypsum board

-Moisture-resistant plywood
+โข Moisture-resistant plywood

-Moisture-resistant MDF
+โข Moisture-resistant MDF

-Any sound tile surface
+โข Any sound tile surface

-Plasterboard sheeting
+โข Plasterboard sheeting

-Master board
+โข Master board

 Corian Cost

-Generally, Corian backsplashes cost around $40 to $70 more than the popular quartz or natural stone, while marble can cost up to $100 per square foot and granite $60 per square foot, that’s without labor.
+Generally, Corian backsplashes cost around $40 to $70 more than the popular quartz or natural stone, while marble can cost up to $100 per square foot and granite $60 per square foot, thatโs without labor.
+There are many factors that can influence the cost of your backsplash such as the complexity of the design, area, and type of product used.

 For a standard-sized kitchen with a backsplash area of around $30-40 square feet, the cost of a Corian backsplash can range from $1,200 to $2,800.
 However, for larger or more complex backsplash designs, the cost can be higher.
-High-performance Corian product lines can cost $89 per square foot.
+High-performance product lines can cost $89 per square foot.

 It’s important to note that the cost of a Corian backsplash can vary depending on the fabricator or installer chosen.
 Additionally, the cost of installation may be higher in areas with a higher cost of living.
+See more related content in our article about corian vs granite countertops on this page.